RyanRFrechette/osticket-setup/README.md

 <img src="https://i.imgur.com/UGVgvoP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Once osTicket is installed, you will use HeidiSQL to create the MySQL database needed for osTicket.
-You will then finalize the osTicket installation by providing the MySQL database information in the osTicket Installer and clicking "Install Now."
+Once osTTo complete the osTicket installation, I used HeidiSQL to create a MySQL database and provided the required database information in the osTicket Installer, clicking "Install Now" to finalize the process.
 </p>
 <p>
-Finally, you will clean up the virtual environment by deleting the setup folder and setting the correct permissions for the ost-config.php file to ensure the security of your osTicket installation.
+Lastly, I cleaned up the virtual environment by deleting the setup folder and setting the appropriate permissions for the ost-config.php file, ensuring the security of the osTicket installation.
+This project showcases my ability to deploy and manage web applications, work with cloud infrastructure, and implement secure and efficient solutions for organizations.
 </p>
 <br />